ligato/docs/docs/user-guide/quickstart.md

 ### 3.2 etcdctl

-**etcdctl** is an etcd client CLI tool that is used to list, put, delete and get key-value pairs from the etcd data store.
+**etcdctl** is an etcd client CLI tool that can list, put, delete and get key-value pairs from the etcd data store.

 You can install it locally depending on your OS.